By Balogun Alabi with News agency report,

 According to media reports on Friday, Uber and Careem were planning to recruit no fewer than 10, 000 female drivers in Saudi Arabia by June 2018.

-someone to write a research paper for me The reason for the action was said to come as a result of all drivers employed by the two ride-hailing firms were male, and many working Saudi women spend much of their salaries on drivers or must be driven to work by their male relatives.
+The reason for the action was said to come as a result of all drivers employed by the two ride-hailing firms were male, and many working Saudi women spend much of their salaries on drivers or must be driven to work by their male relatives.